radhika-mukul-patel/VideoGameAnalysis_ETL_GoogleCloud/README.md

 - Distinct Platforms - 31
 - Distinct Genres - 12

-This overview changes with the focus dataset
+This overview changes with the focus dataset which is why the data visualization has different values

 Create *focus_data_view* to focus only on important data to answer the question: (Only 1037 rows)
 - Remove rows with year before 2010